elunna/nerfhack-changelog/README.md

 * **Temple ghost farming:** All abandoned temples only spawn one ghost and then lose their status as a temple.
 * **Quest monster/giant farming:** This is mostly in regard to what is known as "giant farming" in the valkyrie quest.
 Players could possibly farm giants for strength and gems by subsisting on their corpses.
 Monster generation in quests is now dramatically less frequent.
 * **Werefoo farming:** Werefoo summon temporary spell-beings that don't leave death drops or corpses.
-* **Horn of plenty farming:** Horns of plenty yield diminishing returns as they are recharged.
-After 9 recharges, they will crumble with any further attempts.
+* **Horn of plenty farming:** Historically, horns of plenty could be endlessly recharged using the tourist's quest artifact, the Platinum Yendorian Express Card.
+However, this exploit has been nerfed to align with the restrictions on recharging tools, similar to the limitations imposed on wands.

 ## AC nerfs & buffs